Notes on the Geography of Portugal: Lisbon/Belém

 These are not the tools of an industrious carpenter.
 They are the tools to drive and remove the nails of the crucified Christ.

-Less grisly, the armillary sphere was the emblem of Manuel, symbolized by his crown.
+Less grisly, the armillary sphere was the emblem of Manuel.
 The diagonal inscription reads, "Emanvel R.P. et Alg.V.," which is to say Manuel, King of Portugal and the Algarves.

 The tiled refectory, from 1517.